 - Ensuring agricultural production is economically viable, and

-- Ensuring agricultural production is socially acceptable and acceptance.
+- Ensuring agricultural production is socially acceptable and accepted

 By applying ecological principles, farmers can begin to design and manage sustainable agroecosystems that mimic natural cycles and ecosystems.